 Touchwood is the craft arm of Ground-Up-Initiative.
-Their mission is to bring individuals of our community together to find and create useful ways in recycling used and unwanted materials.
-In the process, they hope to increase awareness on the importance of resourcefulness, especially in a small, resource-scarce country, and encourage greater social interaction.
+Their mission is to bring individuals of our community together to find and create useful ways of recycling used and unwanted materials.
+In the process, they hope to increase awareness of the importance of resourcefulness, especially in a small, resource-scarce country and encourage greater social interaction.

 They organise holiday and customised workshops for kids and adults, all in the name of family bond while picking up a few handy skills!
 Check out their upcoming workshops here.